-Discharge Advice for Patients following a Pacemaker Insertion
+Discharge advice for patients following a Pacemaker Insertion

 - Check your wound site daily for any signs of bleeding, swelling (swelling can mean that it is bleeding underneath the skin) or infection (redness, hot to touch, oozing).
-Contact the Cardiology day ward immediately on 01305 254990 if you have symptoms and you will be asked to come in to have the wound checked.
-If it is out of our hours (outside of Monday to Friday, 8am to 6pm) then go to the Emergency department. - It is important that you limit the use of your arm on the same side as the pacemaker for one month.
+Contact the Cardiology day ward immediately on 01305 254990 and you will be asked to come in to have the wound checked.
+If it is out of our hours, go to the Emergency department. - It is important that you limit the use of your arm on the same side as the pacemaker for one month.
 Avoid lifting it above shoulder height or placing it around your back.
 Do not use it to push, pull or carry heavy objects.
 This is to prevent the leads becoming dislodged, which can result in the procedure having to be repeated.
-Once you have had your one month check, then you can start to use your arm again (gently at first). - If you experience any symptoms similar to those experienced before having the pacemaker inserted, you must contact the Cardiology department on 01305 255288 and ask for an appointment on the same day.
-Out of hours, please go to the Emergency department. - The clear, protective dressing should remain in place for 7 days.
+Once you have had your one-month check, you can start to use your arm again (gently at first). - If you experience any symptoms similar to those experienced before having the pacemaker inserted, then you must contact the Cardiology department on 01305 255288 and ask for an appointment on the same day.
+Out of hours please go to the Emergency department. - The clear, protective dressing should remain in place for 7 days.
 It is 'splash proof', therefore you can shower, but you should avoid standing in the full flow of water to prevent the dressing lifting up as this can risk infection.
-If it does start to peel up at the edges then please see your practice nurse at the GP surgery to have it renewed. - Do not have a bath until you have had your one month follow-up appointment. - Do not go swimming until advised by your Cardiologist. - If you have a removable stitch, this will need to be removed at the GP surgery 7 days after the pacemaker has been inserted.
-You will need to arrange this appointment yourself.
-If you have concerns regarding your wound site, then please contact Cardiology day ward on 01305 254990. - It is normal for the wound site to be bruised and uncomfortable initially.
-Please take 1-2 Paracetamol 500mg tablets every 4-6 hours and always follow the instructions on the packaging. - Always try to use a mobile phone in the ear furthest from the pacemaker and avoid keeping it in a pocket near to your pacemaker (usually 6 inches away is safe).
+If it does start to peel up at the edges, please see your practice nurse at the GP surgery to have it renewed. - Do not have a bath until you have had your one month follow up. - Do not do any swimming until advised by your Cardiologist. - We mostly use dissolvable stiches.
+If you have any stitches that need to be removed, you will be informed of this and of when to make an appointment with the GP or nurse at the GP surgery.
+If you have concerns regarding your wound site, please contact Cardiology day ward on 01305 254990. - It is normal for the wound site to be bruised and uncomfortable initially.
+Please take 1-2 Paracetamol 500mg tablets 4-6 hourly and always follow the instructions on the packaging. - Always try to use a mobile phone in the ear furthest from the pacemaker and avoid keeping it in a pocket near to your pacemaker (usually 6 inches away is safe).